thepirat000/Audit.NET/README.md

 ##Configuration

-The library configuration can be provided in the AppSettings section of your `web/app.config` or programmatically with the `Global.Settings` object properties.
+The library configuration can be provided in the AppSettings section of your `web/app.config` or programmatically with the `AuditSettings.Current` object properties.

-The most important setting is the `AuditDataAccessType` where you indicate the [Assembly Qualified Type Name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname(v=vs.110).aspx#Anchor_1) of the data access class; the class that will handle the output.
+The most important setting is the `AuditDataAccessType` where you indicate the [Assembly Qualified Type Name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname(v=vs.110).aspx#Anchor_1) of the data access class to use; the class that will handle the output.

 For example: